ann-ulu/Financial-Consumer-Complaints-Dashboard/README.md

 ## How to Use
 **Explore live Dashboard:** Use the interactive filters and visualizations to explore the dataset.
 You can filter by product, year, and more to explore indepth.
 Use this link to intersct with the live dashbaord:  **[Click here to explore consumer complaints dashboard](https://app.powerbi.com/view?r=eyJrIjoiZTQzNzNiZGUtNzEwNC00NjFhLWIyMWQtYTVmNzViZjI4ZmE2IiwidCI6IjJiYjUyNzlmLThkMTUtNDBlNy05OWUyLTJjYzIzMTg0YzE2NiIsImMiOjh9&disablecdnExpiration=1725164040)**

+## Dataset
+The dataset used in this dashboard is sourced from Maven Analytics.
+It contains information on consumer complaints related to various financial products and services provided by Bank of America.

+## Key Insights
+**Complaint Trends:** The number of complaints has fluctuated over the years, with a noticeable spike in recent years.
+**Product Analysis:** The most complained-about products are savings/checking accounts, credit cards, credit reporting and mortgage services.
+**Geographical Distribution:** Certain states show higher concentrations of complaints, indicating potential regional issues.

+## Tools & Technologies
+**Power BI:** Used for data visualization and dashboard creation.